endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Things Fall Apart

-_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; _
+_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice;_

 ## Death & Co.